Java-Village/slm-toolkits/coordinate-server-spec.md

 #### Assignment Rules

-1. Resource Validation
+1. Resource Validation (Implement first)

    - Check availability
    - Verify capabilities
    - Validate permissions

-2. Task Scheduling
+2. Task Scheduling (Implement first)

    - Set priorities
    - Handle conflicts
    - Manage dependencies

-3. Monitoring
+3. Monitoring (Implement first)
    - Track progress
+     - The drone / rover should ACK / TIMEOUT if they failed to achieve the task or stucked
+     - This error or TIMEOUT should be handled by the server and sent to SLM
+     - So the SLM can reassign the task to another drone / rover or retry the task, and inform the user in the chat.
    - Handle timeouts
    - Manage failures